emmastrand/Kenya_SamakiSalama/FishLandings/Results_report.md

 Emma focusing on:

 - Look into why scales for abundance (#indiv/trap#) are much smaller for 2021 than 2022?
 This doesn't apply to biomass kg per trap though..
-- Excel sheet for action items for AH -- species names (#1 and #2 list), list of fish above 50 cm to validate if this is real or not
+I'm struggling on where to start with this.
+The calculations are all the same for each year so I don't think this is an issue with the script..?
+Still looking into this.

 - Biomass figures:
 1. W=aL^b equation: grab a and b measures from fishbaseR function.
 If can't get this to work, then produce list and send to fishbase.
 2. Once have a and b, calculate our mass (W x #fish for that species).
 Produce list of suspicious value reported from survey.

-- Frequency length plot: see the curves instead of just the stacked bars, include n=X and % of fish below Lm
+- Frequency length plot: fixed the stacked bars but can't find a great way to make a smooth line over it - not sure if that's possible with bins.

 Questions:
 1. In picking the median length for >90 category, what is the best way to do this?
+2. Frequency length plots: These aren't standardized yet so unmodified looks like the trap catches more but we just had more surveys for unmodified traps.
+3. What is the best way to pick a and b parameters from the length-weight page on fishbase?
+4.

+We are still missing November data but have decided to move on from gathering more data together.

 **Recommendations for project moving forward:**